 Fix: Replace your shut-off valve if you find it leaking gas

-Old Toro Fuel Lines Can Become Dry and Leak
+Old Toro Fuel Lines

 Over time, your fuel lines will become dry and cracked.
 Follow the fuel lines from your gas tank checking each section of the hose for any wet spots.
 Pay close attention to sections of the hose that are held on by clamps.
 The areas by the clamps can compromise your fuel hose.